 From India, Hyderabad

-In such a situation, there is nothing like abusing the facility, as it is irrelevant to the company what, when, and how he does his work, so long as the defined performance metrics are achieved and not rewarded based on a defined performance-based reward system.
+In such a situation, there is nothing like abusing the facility, as it is irrelevant to the company what, when, and how the employee does their work, as long as the defined performance metrics are achieved and not rewarded based on a defined performance-based reward system.

 Regarding the employee using emails to seek other jobs, I honestly, firmly, and sincerely believe that you shouldn't waste your time, energy, and peace of mind by getting into these irrelevant matters, as the employee has the absolute right to seek other jobs.
-Even if he were to sit in your office where you block access to employment sites, in this open world, he can do what he wants from his internet connection or other means after office hours.
+Even if they were to sit in your office where you block access to employment sites, in this open world, they can do what they want from their internet connection or other means after office hours.

 From India, Bengaluru

-Very well said.
-You hit the nail spot on.
-If the option itself says 'Work from Home', why bother how they use it, as long as the work they are responsible/accountable for gets done on time.
-Else, it gets questioned by default.
+Very well said, Dinesh.
+You hit the nail on the head.
+If the option itself says "Work from Home," why bother how they use it, as long as the work they are responsible for gets done on time?
+Otherwise, it gets questioned by default.

 From Denmark, Copenhagen